 Testimonials from Users

-It’s important to see what real users have to say about Divi vs Avada, so you’ll base your decision on other people’s experience.
+Besides our ow projects, tests and full review.
+It’s important to see what real users have to say about Divi vs Avada, so you’ll base your decision on other people’s experience too.
 Both sites feature testimonials by users.
 Here is a glimpse:

 There are plenty of reviews on ThemeFusion's site, too.
 Here is what one of the users says: “You guys have top-notch customer service and an amazing product.
 Such a great template with unparalleled support.
 Can’t thank you enough for all the support you have offered a newb like me getting the web page up.
 You’ve saved me literally thousands of dollars.”

 As for independent reviews, Quora is a nice source of them.

 This is what Sanjeev Mishra, a WordPress expert, says about Divi: